qpfiffer/Simple-Sparsehash/README.md

   iterators, swapping, deletion, etc.
 * There are no 'default values' of sparse arrays.
 You access something that isn't real?
 You get `NULL`.

+## Eventual TODO

+* Store actual items in the arrays, not pointers to items.
+* Resize the table down when it reaches an inverse occupancy or something.
+* Store object size in the dictionary, so that we can make assumptions about array size.
+Right now it accepts any value, and is slightly slower due to not having any locality of reference, and having to jump to an extra location in memory.
+Maybe two different versions?